Who Can Be Helped By Psychotherapy?

 What Is the Process of Therapy Like?

-Will I Have To Take Medication?
+Will I Have to Take Medication?

 I am not a physician and therefore cannot prescribe medication.
 Many clients can make the changes they want without it.
 However, medication may be very helpful when someone’s ability to function is significantly impaired by his or her emotional or cognitive states.
-In such a case, I can, at your request, make a referral to a physician, or coordinate treatment by staying in contact with your physician.
+In such a case, I can, at a client’s request, make a referral to a physician, or coordinate treatment by staying in contact with your physician.
 Of course, this can only be done with your signed permission.
 You and your doctor can decide together if medication is to be used short-term or longer.

 How Often Should We Meet and for How Long?